 AIA’s CVP-Advanced curriculum is the vision industry’s most comprehensive training program available today.
-The program consists of 12 courses that cover critical areas of understanding that are instrumental in a successful career as a vision professional.
+The program consists of 12 in-depth courses that cover critical areas of understanding that are instrumental in a successful career as a vision professional.
 Attaining the CVP-Advanced certification helps you clearly demonstrate your specialized skills in a competitive global market.
 You’ll benefit from an increased confidence in your abilities from your employer, peers and customers.
 The CVP-Advanced courses are now available to be taken online!
 Pricing and usage information is included below:

 Below is a list of all CVP-Advanced courses and descriptions.
 Sign up today to distinguish yourself as one of the vision industry’s elite!

 Advanced Optics for Vision

 Designed for the engineering professional, this course concentrates on real world techniques for putting together optic systems that work.
 You’ll learn how to select proper lens components, optomechanical layout, including system bends, and mounting techniques.
 Prior attendance at a Basic Optics course is encouraged, but not required.

 Designed for the engineering professional, this course concentrates on real world techniques for successful illumination.
 You’ll learn how to select proper illumination wavelengths and how to deal with complex part surface geometries.
 Other topics include illumination integration, and controlling back reflections.
 Prior attendance at a Basic Lighting course is encouraged, but not required.

 This course will detail proper techniques for implementing a vision system including application analysis, project specification and implementation of components.
 It will also address integration of a machine vision system into a full automation system including network communications.
 Attendees should possess a basic understanding of machine vision, optics and lighting.